bxdoan/bxdoan/README.md

 <div align="center">

-> Challenges are what make life interesting and overcoming them is what makes life meaningful.
+> All we can do is live until the day we die.
+Control what we can…and fly free.

-> — Joshua J. Marine —
+> — Deneil Young —

 </div>